fbpx

 James is also a member of the Bedford Park Players, a community based theatre group who perform annually in support of The Big Little Caravan of Joy which brings arts-based curriculums to underprivileged children in remote Canadian communities.

-James is married and has two children.
+James is married to Cindy, they have two children.

 Graeme Jewett